 CGE internships offer real-world experience paired with courses designed to facilitate students’ knowledge of the global workforce.
 In an increasingly globalized world, an international internship is one of students’ strongest assets when pursing future employment.
 Internships during a semester program are part-time* and complemented by other coursework, language classes when applicable, and other program activities such as excursions and speakers.
-Be sure to check out the course syllabus for academic information related to semester internships.
+Be sure to check out the course syllabus for Mexico internships and/or for Southern Africa internships.

 All placements are made with agencies that have expressed a need for and interest in receiving a student.
 In addition to meeting the professional and personal needs of the students, internships are designed to foster a reciprocal relationship with the student, the organization, and CGE as an institution.
 We strive to maintain socially responsible internships where both the student’s and organization’s needs are met.
 Because of this, student applications will be assessed on a case-by-case basis.
 Decisions regarding placement will depend upon the student’s language level (in Spanish-speaking countries), her/his compatibility with a particular internship site, and the organization’s interest, needs, and capacity to accept an intern at that particular time.